jupyterlab-contrib/jupyterlab-tour/README.md

         target: '#jp-main-dock-panel',
         title: 'Main Content'
       }
-    ],
+    ]
     // can also define `options`
   }
 })) as ITourHandler;
-if ( tour ) {
+if (tour) {
   app.commands.execute('jupyterlab-tour:launch', {
     id: 'test-jupyterlab-tour:welcome',
-    force: false  // Optional, if false the tour will start only if the user have not seen or skipped it })
+    force: false // Optional, if false the tour will start only if the user have not seen or skipped it });
 }
 ```